 Many thanks to the parishioners who have graciously donated blood at our previous Blood Drives and to those who offered but fell under the requirement margin.
-Our next Blood Drive will be in August 2022.
+Our next Blood Drive will be January 29, 2023.

 Your blood donations make it possible for us to continue our Blood Assurance Program.
 Please contact Susan Hankel in the Church Office if you or a family member receives a blood transfusion or blood products, and we will contact OLOL to give credits to their account.

 - Donors must weigh at least 110 pounds and be 17 years of age.
 There is no upper age limit as long as you are feeling healthy and well.

 - Donors must be free from colds, flu and infections at the time of donations.
 A person can donate 24 hours after the last dose of antibiotics.

 - Diabetics can donate even if on insulin and are well controlled.
 Those using bovine insulin are deferred from giving.
 Oral medicine is accepted.

 - Minor dental procedures—cleaning/fillings can donate after 24 hours.
 Tooth extractions, root canals or oral surgery are deferred usually for 72 hours.

 - Most over the counter mediations are acceptable.
 Blood pressure medications, hormones, antidepressants, tranquilizers, diet pills are NOT a cause for deferral.